Anomalous spectral lines and relic quantum nonequilibrium: Modeling a telescope x-/ -ray photon detector

-no longer exhibits interference and will display disjoint regions of support.
-An experimenter familiar with their apparatus will know about these disjoint regions within which they may find the pointer once the measurement has concluded.
-They will also understand that each one of these regions corresponds to a particular eigenvalue of the operator $\mathcal{A}$.
-The conclusion of one such measurement is to find the pointer in the $n$th region corresponding to the $n$th eigenvalue, with a probability of $|c_n|^2$.
-The discrete spectrum, $|c_n|^2$, may then be reconstructed by repeated measurements over an ensemble\footnote{In reference \cite{UV15} it was shown that the existence of quantum nonequilibrium in the measured system will tend to distort the outcome of such measurements on systems with discrete spectra.}.
-In the standard formulation of quantum mechanics, wave function collapse occurs at the end of each measurement in order to ensure that the pointer is found in a single one of the disjoint regions.
-In the de Broglie-Bohm account, the system (which always occupies a definite position in the configuration space) is simply found in one of the regions, with no need for any non-unitary evolution.
-Instead an `effective collapse' occurs as, once the components of the wave function \eqref{eq:evo} have properly separated, subsequent evolution of the system configuration is determined solely by the component that contains the configuration.
-The spatial separation of the other components is enough to ensure that they become irrelevant to the future evolution of the configuration and hence may be disregarded in future calculations.
+According to textbook quantum mechanics, quantum state collapse occurs at the end of each measurement in order to ensure that the pointer is found in a single one of the disjoint regions.
+In the deBB account, the system (which always occupies a definite position in configuration space) is simply found in one of the regions, with no need for any nonunitary evolution.
+Instead an ``effective collapse'' occurs as, once the components of the wave function \eqref{eq:evo} have properly separated, subsequent evolution of the system configuration is determined solely by the component that contains the configuration.

-The formulation as presented so far only accounts for the measurement of observables with discrete spectra.
-We cannot however associate disjoint regions in $y$ to eigenvalues on a continuous (energy) scale.
-Instead, given a particular pointer position we must make an estimate of the energy of the incident photon.
-In doing so we will find an energy dispersion behaviour similar to that found in experiment.
-In our model telescope we measure the total (normal-ordered) Hamiltonian of the free-space electromagnetic field, $\mathopen{:}H_{\text{EM}}\mathclose{:}$, so that
+This formulation accounts only for the measurement of observables with discrete spectra.
+One cannot associate disjoint regions in $y$ to eigenvalues on a continuous (energy) scale.
+Instead, given a particular pointer position, the energy of the incident photon must be estimated.
+The model photon detector measures the total (normal-ordered) Hamiltonian of the free-space electromagnetic field $\mathopen{:}H_{\text{EM}}\mathclose{:}$, so that in place of Eq.\ \eqref{basic_interaction} the interaction Hamiltonian is